Krishna-Pai/5-days-Online-Workshop-on-Applications-of-Python-Programming-in-DA-and-ML-Research-Perspective/README.md

 KLE DR.M S Sheshgiri College of Engineering and Technology
 Belagavi, Karnataka

+## Description
+These were the exercise programs which were coded by me during the 5 days online workshop.
+All the programs are coded using Jupyter Notebook.

 ## Resource Persons:
 1)	Dr. S. Mohideen Badhusha
 Department of CSE, AIET, Mijar